Spin injection of exciton-polaritons with halide perovskites at room temperature: Methods

 \section{Methods}

-\textbf{Sample fabrication}: The DBR mirror is synthesized using reactive magnetron sputtering and consists of 8 bilayers of TiO$_2$ and SiO$_2$ piled up with a last layer of SiO$_2$ on the surface where the perovskite layer is deposited.
-Each TiO$_2$ layer is of 60 (±5) nm thickness.
-They are grown by DC reactive magnetron sputtering from a pure Ti (99.99$\%$) target.
-The discharge power was 150 W, resulting in a growth rate of $\sim$ 2 nm/min.
-Instead, every SiO$_2$ layer is of 95 (±5) nm.
+\textbf{Sample fabrication}: The DBR mirror is synthesized using reactive magnetron sputtering and consists of 8 bilayers of TiO$_2$ and SiO$_2$ piled up sequentially in the deposition chamber with a last layer of SiO$_2$ on the surface where the perovskite layer is deposited.
+The growth rate for each material has been calibrated by thickness measurements in monolithic films as extracted from spectroscopic ellipsometry with a Sopra GES-5E device.
+In particular, each TiO$_2$ layer is of 60~($\pm5$)~nm thick.
+They are grown by DC reactive magnetron sputtering from a pure Ti (99.99~$\%$) target.
+The discharge power was 150~W, resulting in a growth rate of $\sim$~2~nm/min.
+Instead, every SiO$_2$ layer is of~95~($\pm5$)~nm.
 They are grown by pulsed DC reactive magnetron sputtering from a pure Si (99.99$\%$) target.
-The pulse discharge was set at 100 kHz and 40$\%$ duty cycle with an overall power of 75 W, resulting in a growth rate of $\sim$ 6 nm/min.
-In both cases, the working pressure was 0.3 Pa with an Ar/O$_2$ gas mixture of 28/2 standard cubic centimeter per minute flux ratio.
-The (PEA)$_2$PbI$_4$ perovskite has been synthesized chemically by stoichiometric dilution and consists of single PbI$_4$ layers separated by the PEA molecules, allowing RT emission.
+The pulse discharge was set at 100 kHz and 40$\%$ duty cycle with an overall power of 75~W, resulting in a growth rate of $\sim$~6~nm/min.
+For the growth of both layer materials, the working pressure was 0.3~Pa with an Ar/O$_2$ gas mixture of 28/2 standard cubic centimeter per minute flux ratio.
+The (PEA)$_2$PbI$_4$ perovskite has been synthesized chemically by stoichiometric dilution in DMF and consists of single PbI$_4$ layers separated by the PEA molecules, allowing RT PL emission.
 The perovskite solution is deposited on the DBR using spin coating.
-A protective layer of PMMA is applied over the perovskite also using spin coating.
+A protective layer of PMMA, prepared as a 4$\%$ solution in anisole, is applied over the perovskite also using spin coating.
 The layer serves both to protect the perovskite from air and to define the position of the cavity mode.
 Various detunings are obtained by adjusting the thickness of the PMMA layer.
-In Figs. \ref{fig:sample_bare_modes}(a-c), the PMMA spin-coating process is carried out at speeds of 5000 rpm, 4000 rpm, and 3000 rpm, respectively, leading to 40, 80 and 105 nm thicknesses, respectively.
-Lastly, a 35 nm thin layer of silver is evaporated to close the resonator.
+In Figs.~\ref{fig:sample_bare_modes}~(a-c), the PMMA spin-coating process is carried out at speeds of 5000~rpm, 4000~rpm, and 3000~rpm, respectively, leading to 40, 80 and 105~nm thicknesses, respectively.
+Lastly, a 35~nm thin layer of silver is e-beam evaporated to close the resonator.